Destructible Paper vs. PET VOID Labels: Choosing the Right Security Seal

 many security labels

-Paper labels often cost less per unit but require higher inventory space and may have a higher weight.
-Plastic labels are lightweight and compact, ideal for bulk, especially when looking at bulk discounts and custom pack size orders.
+Destructible paper labels often cost less per unit but require higher inventory space and may have a higher weight.
+PET VOID plastic labels are lightweight and compact, ideal for bulk, especially when looking at bulk discounts and custom pack size orders.

-• Paper labels: lower material cost, but possibly higher minimum purchase limits.
+• Destructible Paper labels: lower material cost, but possibly higher minimum purchase limits.

-• Plastic labels: efficient shipping, lower per‐label cost at high volume.
+• PET VOID plastic labels: efficient shipping, lower per‐label cost at high volume.

 • Bulk buyers must consider labeling solution costs, adhesive type, transport weight, and storage.